Josh-Wickens/find-me-football/README.md

 Images on pages of the website

 ![picture used on website 2 boys playing in the park](assets/images/park-football.jpg)
-- all images used on the website are football related.
+- All images used on the website are football related.
 This should give the user a clear understanding of what football the website is about.

 ___
 ___

 ## **Features For Future** ##
 ___
--interactable google maps for the different locations where the parks are located.
+- A live chat for people to look for players in real time.
-- a live chat for people to look for players in real time.
+- Drop down menu on the form which will disregard options based on their choices (so if you chose a location only the dates and times that are available to that location would show as an option.)
-- drop down menu on the form which will disregard options based on their choices (so if you chose a location only the dates and times that are available to that location would show as an option.)
+- A video of a football game organised by find-me-football so the user could find real footage on the website rather than go to youtube.
-- a video of a football game organised by find-me-football so the user could find real footage on the website rather than go to youtube.
+- A live update on how many people have signed up to games that week.
 ___
 ___
 ## **Testing** ##